Code-Screen/Code-Screen.github.io/docs/sendingTests.md

   <img style="max-width: 40%;" src="sendTest2.png" alt="Send Test 2"/>
 </figure>

-Enter the candidate's `First Name`, `Last Name` and `Email Address`, then click the `Send` button.
+Enter the candidate's `First Name`, `Last Name`, and `Email Address`, then click the `Send` button.

-The candidate will receive an email containing insutrctions on how to start the test.
+The candidate will receive an email containing instructions on how to start the test.

 To read more about the workflow for the candidate, click <a href="https://code-screen.github.io/Candidates-Docs/#/README" target="_blank">here</a>.